 Ethiopia Health Infrastructure Program

 Ethiopia’s 74 million people have among the lowest per capita access to healthcare facilities in the world.
 Many health centers are in a poor state of repair and do not adequately support existing services, much less take on management services for HIV and other chronic diseases.
-The government of Ethiopia has embarked on a health system expansion program with the goal of increasing the number of government standard health centers from approximately 630 in 2009 to 3,153 by the end of 2012.
+The government of Ethiopia has embarked on a health system expansion program with the goal of increasing the number of government standard health centers from approximately 630 in 2009 to 3,153.
+In October 2013, the program was awarded additional money to support the construction of additional clinics.

 IRD will create highly visible improvements to the Ethiopian health sector in five regions that experience high HIV prevalence, and where USAID and the President’s Emergency Plan for AIDS Relief (PEPFAR) have contributed to the provision of healthcare services.
 The program will address public health infrastructure, with a focus on the following activities: